Community care for vulnerable newcomers by culturally safe healthcare professionals.

 • to align with BC GPSC’s Patient Medical Home (PMH) and Community Health Centre (CHC) models

-• to regularly measure our success and analyze the effectiveness of trialed care models
+• to regularly measure our success and effectiveness when we try new care models

-• to provide local partners and municipal stakeholders with the information they need
+• to provide local partners and municipalities with the information they need

 • to identify care gaps and strengthen community services